dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 ## Consumables

 - SAE 5W-40 API SL/JASO M2 engine oil.
-OEM is ADVANTEC Ultimate.
-Documented
+The OEM oil is BMW ADVANTEC Ultimate.
-  capacity of the engine is 3.0 liters.
+ The oil capacity of the engine is about 3.0 liters.
 - Oil Filter (Part #11427721779)
 - Crush washer (Part #07119963252)